Ring light 4.0: fiber optic TTL ring flash

 Next is connecting the 120 fiber ends to the flash head on my camera.
 It has to be easily detachable, preferrably with a clip thingy or something.
 Disappointingly, I discovered that, while 1 little fiber is very flexible, managing a bundle of 120 of these things is kind of a hassle.
 Putting the spring tension of this bundle onto the pop-up flash mechanism might damage it.
 Luckily, I also discovered that the temperature-controlled hot air soldering gun at my work place (A Weller WMD-3) is the perfect tool for safely and very slowly forming the fiber, and thus easing the tension.
 A hair dryer, very carefully applied, could also do the trick (at your own risk!).
 A reader got great results with hot water.

 It proved impossible to get the fiber ends to line up correctly in the window.
 What I did was push them all through, making sure the shortest fiber was also sticking out the window.
 Then I glued everything tight.
 I can't stress enough to use polyurethane glue for this.
 The glue takes a few days on a warm, humid place to harden completely.
 Then, using a razor blade or scalpel, cut the fibers, so they are flush with the adapter.
-Depending on how neat the cuts are, you may want to polish the ends with polishing paper or a dremel and a felt polishing wheel.
+Depending on how neat the cuts are, you may want to polish the ends with polishing film (or a dremel and a felt polishing wheel, if you can't get real polishing film).

 A cross section of the adapter: